There are many reasons to go to Montserrat, this mountain is unique – almost strange in its uniqueness.

 Modernist design, souvenirs made in Barcelona, a nice walking route through the center and a story about the four petal flower.

 Sala Ciutat, translating into the City Room, is the place for books about Barcelona.
-History, architecture, vintage and contemporary photography, … Continue Reading Books and the City
+History, architecture, vintage and contemporary photography, city illustration, customs, secrets, symbols, districts – briefly any topic … Continue reading Books and the City

 Walk the centre of the city and have a Modernist breakfast, eclectic brunch and gourmet Catalan lunch at the market.

 A tapa (plural tapas) is just one of the ways you can get your food here, around the Iberian peninsula.
-Usually, … Continue Reading Stories on Tapas
+Usually, the way that food is served, as well as the kind of … Continue reading Stories on Tapas

-The lazy brunch might be one of the most appreciated things to do on weekend, or cap de setmana in Catalan. … Continue Reading Brunch on Passeig de San Joan
+The lazy brunch might be one of the most appreciated things to do on weekend, or cap de setmana in Catalan.
+So, if planning to enjoy authentically local vibes, then Passeig … Continue reading Brunch on Passeig de San Joan

 It is best known for its multicolored roof with 325,000 ceramic pieces in 60 different shades – representing the colors of the vegetables and fruits inside the market.
 Mercat de … Continue reading Mercat de Santa Caterina

 Montcada street is home to notorious Museu Picasso but not only: it is a beautiful collection of Gothic palaces hosting museums and entertainment shows, and sprinkled with some original stops ranging from contemporary art to a tapas bar who produce their own homemade cava.